gpestana/notes/talks/everyone_is_naked/README.md

 increasing scale has pushed CDNs to expand the number of cache servers in new regions.
 As end user's hunger for data and impatience keeps growing, it becomes harder for CDNs to keep up with the needs for deploying and maintaining servers at the edges.
-In order improve scalability and efficiency in this context, CDNs are using P2P approach to caching and distribution of content, where end users that downloaded resources contribute with caching and distribution of content.
+In order to improve scalability and efficiency in this context, CDNs are using P2P approach to caching and distribution of content, where end users that download resources contribute with caching and distribution of content.
 The P2P network of peers caching and distribution content is usually called a Peer-assisted Content Delivery Networks (pCDN).
 The advantages of having this mechanism are clear: end users replace physical servers in the last mile and ensure the network grows and scales organically without the need for deploying and maintaining more servers.
 Providers offering pCDN services claim 98% of CDN bandwidth savings and improved video latency [peer5] [viblast], when compared to traditional CDN networks.

 Peer-assisted CDN networks are hybrid systems - leveraging distributed as well as decentralized networks -, and are a good example of the potential for P2P